oconnor0/fourth-world-srd/content/00-getting-started/_index.md

 - How is proficiency handled?
   - No proficiency is same numeric but always at disadvantage?
   - Proficiency starts at -1/0 and then training adds +Tier?
+  - Only adds to dice rolls?
+  - Is there a proficiency bonus thing?
 - How to simplify action economy?
 Without being too simple.
 And without making unbreakable combos.
   - Action Economy: Action, move, on your turn, instant.
 - Is Templar different than Fighter/Wizard?
 Do only base classes exist or also hybrid ones?
 Does dual classing exist to allow hybrid hybrids?
 Is there only 1 class per source?
 Is Fighter/Wizard the same as Wizard/Fighter?